Search

 Credit: Esticast Reports

 The first person to hide treasures in a toilet tank was almost certainly a genius.
-Who would think to hunt for cash, jewels, or other valuables in a toilet tank of all places?
-Most people use a waterproof container to hide their money and store it in a toilet tank.
-This may seem like the perfect spot but not any longer.
-Unfortunately, movies have popularized the practice of hiding valuables in toilet tanks.
+I mean, who would think to look for cash, jewels, or other valuables there?
+When storing valuables in toilet tanks, most people use a waterproof container.
+However, because of movies and books, it's no longer the perfect hiding spot.

 5) Closets